How to Effectively Reduce Manufacturing Waste Using Data

 Before getting into data analytics, there comes the significant part of collecting data to use the analytics.
 When it comes to collecting data and processing it, as a manufacturer you have to focus on the top technologies like the Internet of things, AI, Cloud, Mobile, and Web applications.
 When all these technologies are used together, garnering data, processing, and analyzing for improvement is extremely seamless and impactful.

+All of this is possible using digital transformation services.
 Let’s see how this powerful combination works.

 Efficient defect management

 As this type of waste is mostly due to poor data management, lack of standardization and other process flows, streamlining the process with the combination of IoT and mobile applications, the overall process becomes transparent and streamlined.

 IoT devices are used in machines to garner data which is pushed to mobile applications of the staff.
 The staff can push the data to their respective managers or supervisors for adjustments.
 This saves a lot of time and money.
 This also avoids approval delays as the entire process is visible to everyone.

 Accurate data collection and processing could easily help the manufacturers to foresee the defects in the process and plan for improvements.